Make Voxtype Work Like Typeless on Linux

 1. Basically, it transcribes voice to text with high accuracy, and at high speed.
 Not only English but also other languages (especially Chinese for me) are supported.
 OpenAI whisper has reasonable accuracy.
 Tiny-size models like base (142 MB model) and small (466 MB model) can be run on my poor laptop1 even with CPU in real-time.
 Using the integrated GPU further speeds up the process.

 2. LLM post-processing.
 This is critical: LLM polishes the raw transcription, adds punctuation, corrects grammar and makes the text more polite and official.
 This is the key to mimicking the Typeless experience.
 A large-enough model like DeepSeek-V3.2 is required, since tiny-size models are not good at instruction following.
-You won't want your model to answer the question in your voice note or tell you whom she is, but to polish the text2!
+You won't want your model to answer the question in your voice note or tell you whom she is, instead of polishing the text2!

 3. A user-friendly interface.
-Pressing a hotkey to start recording.
+Press a hotkey to start recording.

 4. Customizable.
 Post-processing should be customizable; model selection should be customizable; hotkey should be customizable.
-Moreover, sometimes I do not want post-processing, then I can skip it using another hotkey or add a modifier like Shift or Ctrl.
+Moreover, sometimes I do not want post-processing, then I can skip it using another hotkey or compose the hotkey with a modifier like Shift or Ctrl.

 Voxtype works well in most of these aspects.
-The last one is not perfect and I modify the source code to make it work (see my fork; for Arch Linux users, try my PKGBUILD).
+The last feature is not perfectly supported and I modify the source code to make it work (see my fork; for Arch Linux users, try my PKGBUILD).

 After installing Voxtype, use the following configuration at ~/.config/voxtype/config.toml: